drvasanthi/RTL-Synthesis-Workshop/README.md

 endmodule
 ```

 In the above code, sensitivity list includes only the select line, hence output is not updated even though the inputs changes.
-This is observed in the simulation waveform below.
+This is observed in the `RTL simulation` waveform below.

 ![image](https://user-images.githubusercontent.com/67214592/183259093-a75f1bb2-9017-4883-af48-e79c5d458cf0.png)

-Now, let us look into gate level simulation of the above design.
+Now, let us look into `gate level simulation` of the above design.
 The following commands are used to generate gate level netlist.
 ```
 read_liberty -lib ../my_lib/lib/sky130_fd_sc_hd__tt_025C_1v80.lib